TenHam3/CS-2813/README.md

 - A

 ### Subsets
-- A U B (A is a subset of B)
+- A ⊆ B (A is a subset of B)
-- A U B if and only if every element of A is also an element of B
+- A ⊆ B if and only if every element of A is also an element of B